-Studies have shown that following the Mediterranean diet has many health benefits, including protection against cancer.
-It encourages you to eat foods such as fish, fruits and vegetables, beans and whole grains.
+- The Mediterranean diet may protect against cancer.
+This diet focuses on foods such as fish, fruits and vegetables, beans, and whole grains.

 What specific things can I do to improve my diet?

-- Monounsaturated fats— Found in canola, olive, avocado and peanut oils, and in other nut oils.
-Also found in legumes, olives, seeds, nuts, nut butters and fresh avocados.
+- Monounsaturated fats.
+Found in canola, olive, avocado, peanut, and other nut oils.
+Also found in legumes, olives, seeds, nuts, nut butters, and avocados.

-- Polyunsaturated fats— Found in vegetable oils like corn, sunflower and safflower oils, as well as in sesame seeds, sunflower seeds, corn, soybeans, and many other kinds of grains, legumes, nuts and seeds.
+- Polyunsaturated fats.
+Found in vegetable oils like corn, sunflower, and safflower.
+Also found in corn, soybeans, and types of grains, legumes, nuts, and seeds.